Womens silk clothing offers a luxury natural fiber that babies your skin and projects chic.

-I have, however, carefully washed silk garments by hand.
+I have carefully washed silk garments by hand.
 I throw sturdier raw silk shirts and dresses – a highly underused variety of silk fabric -- in the washing machine -- cold water, delicate cycle, of course.

 I am not recommending that you try this.
 I weigh the value of the shirt or dress against the cost of dry cleaning.

-I usually add a tiny amount of dish soap (be careful -- these can fade colors) or liquid hand soap.
-Special soaps are sold by retailers for womens silk clothing, including Winter Silks.
+I add a tiny amount of dish soap (be careful -- these can fade colors) or liquid hand soap.
+Special soaps are sold by retailers for womens silk clothing.

 Dry cleaning was not around in olden times, yet silk garments have been found in graves hundreds of years old.